 - Dissolvable impact: breaks down food and permits the tongue to taste food.

-The stomach is a solid organ situated on the left half of the upper mid-region.
-The stomach gets food from the throat.
-As food arrives at the finish of the throat, it enters the stomach through a strong valve called the lower esophageal sphincter.
+The stomach is a solid organ situated on the left half of the upper mid-region (abdominal region).
+The stomach gets chewed food from the food pipe.
+As the food arrives at the end of the esophagus, it enters the stomach through a valve called the Lower Esophageal Sphincter (LES).

 It is called little since it is around 3.5cm in width, yet giving heaps of region to absorption is around 5m long.
 A large portion of the substance processing of proteins, fats, and starches is finished in the small digestive system.

 The coating of the digestive organ retains water, mineral salts, and nutrients.
 Undigested fiber is blended in with bodily fluid and microscopic organisms — which halfway separate the fiber — to support the cells of the digestive organ wall thus assisting with keeping the internal organ solid.
-Dung is framed and put away in the last piece of the digestive organ (the rectum) prior to being dropped off the body through the rear end.
+Fecal matter is formed and put away in the last organ of the digestive organ (the rectum) prior to being dropped off the body through the rear end.

 The lower end of your internal organ, the rectum, stores stool until it pushes stool out of your butt during defecation.